JonJagger/cyber-dojo/admin_scripts/docker_machine/readme.txt

 o) open port tcp:873 (rsync) for server's IP on Google Developers Console

 o) put rsync files into /home/cyber-dojo
-   Put new uuidgen password into (rsyncd.password and rsyncd.secrets) Put servers IP address into rsyncd.conf
+   Put new uuidgen password into rsyncd.password and rsyncd.secrets Put servers IP address into rsyncd.conf
+   Ensure password file (accessed in lib/docker_machine_runner.sh) has correct owner and permission
+   $ chown cyber-dojo:cyber-dojo /home/cyber-dojo/rsyncd.password
+   $ chmod 400 /home/cyber-dojo/rsyncd.password

    That's the end of one-time only steps.
    Following steps need to be reissued for each slave node.

 o) create a new node.
-Has to be done as cyber-dojo user
+Has to be done as cyber-dojo user so the environment variables point to files it can access

   $ sudo su -
   $ sudo -u cyber-dojo /bin/bash